The top speed you can legally drive on UK roads is 70 mph. So why can cars reach speeds of over 100 mph?

 Driving assistance tools like ISAs are there to ‘assist’ drivers, not take full control of the vehicle.
 So even with the system, you’re not guaranteed to escape speeding penalties.

-Will the Intelligent Speed Assistance system affect my car insurance?
+Will speed limiters affect my car insurance?

 The European Transport Safety Council believes that the technology could reduce road collisions by 30% and deaths by 20%.